Bruce Lee's Secret: Synopsis

-In San Francisco, Bruce "Bob" Lee (Bruce Li) works in a Chinese food restaurant with his wacky friend Chang Ming.
-When a gang of hoodlums is making trouble, Bob puts a lot of pepper on their chicken, making them sneeze a lot (and inspiring the immortal line, "This is pepper chicken.
+In San Francisco, Bruce "Bob" Lee works in a Chinese food restaurant with his wacky friend Chang Ming.
+When a gang of hoodlums is making trouble, Bob puts a lot of pepper on their chicken, making them sneeze a lot (and inspiring the line, "This is pepper chicken.
 Good for gut's ache!").

 Unfortunately, Bob and Chang are blacklisted from the bustling San Francisco Chinese restaurant community by the gang.
 They accidentally land a job at a shipyard after narrowly averting being run over by the owner's daughter's car.
 She tells them to get back to work, assuming they already work there unloading speaker cabinet boxes.
 The shipyard is attacked by members of the boxing gang that Bob beat up in the beginning of the film.
 At first, Bob and Chang refuse to fight to prevent losing their jobs again.
 However, they are called chickens by the shipyard owners, and after finally beating up some bad guys, people realize what an amazing martial artist Bob is, and encourage him to start his own kung fu school.

 Bob's school opens to boffo business, but there is controversy among the powerful rival kung fu schools because Bob is teaching to non-Asians.
 He also creates Jeet Kune Do, and uses his newly improves martial arts ability to whup the baddies once and for all.